kadetat/sphinx-template/source/paper/index.rst

 MVT Architecture
 ----------------

-To use any of the cool Django plugins, Django forces you to use its Model View Template (MVT) architecture.
+To use any of the cool Django plugins, you are forced to use its Model View Template (MVT) architecture.
 MVT is how Django organizes the web application.
 The three layers each control different parts of the web app, and each one is used independent from the others.